Skip to Content

 Why Age Discrimination Is Unlawful in San Diego & Statewide

-Both federal and state laws protect individuals from age discrimination.
-The Age Discrimination in Employment Act (ADEA) federally prohibits employment discrimination against workers aged 40 and older.
-The California Fair Employment and Housing Act (FEHA) also protects aging workers within the state.
+Federal and state laws protect workers from age discrimination.
+The Age Discrimination in Employment Act (ADEA) prohibits employment discrimination against workers aged 40 and older at the federal level.
+The California Fair Employment and Housing Act (FEHA) offers additional safeguards for older workers throughout the state.

 What Is Retaliation in the Context of Age Discrimination?

-Retaliation occurs when an employer takes adverse actions against an employee because the employee engaged in a legally protected activity related to age discrimination.
-Protected activities include filing a complaint about age discrimination, participating in an investigation or lawsuit, or opposing discriminatory practices in the workplace.
-Retaliation is illegal under the Age Discrimination in Employment Act (ADEA) and other applicable laws.
+Retaliation includes any negative action an employer takes against an employee who engages in protected activities related to age discrimination.
+Protected actions might include filing a complaint, participating in an investigation or lawsuit, or speaking out against discriminatory practices in the workplace.
+The Age Discrimination in Employment Act (ADEA) and other relevant laws make retaliation for such actions illegal.

-Adverse actions can take many forms.
-Common examples include termination, demotion, salary reduction, exclusion from important meetings, undesirable job assignments, or increased scrutiny and criticism.
-Even subtle actions, like giving negative performance reviews without justification or creating a hostile work environment, can qualify as retaliation if they discourage an employee from asserting their rights.
+Adverse actions cover a wide range of conduct.
+Common examples are termination, demotion, pay reduction, exclusion from meetings, undesirable job assignments, or increased scrutiny and criticism.
+Even subtle actions, such as unwarranted negative performance reviews or fostering a hostile environment, can count as retaliation if the intent is to deter employees from asserting their rights.

-To prove retaliation, an employee must establish three key elements: they engaged in a protected activity, they experienced an adverse action, and there is a causal link between the two.
-Employers often claim their actions were based on legitimate business reasons, so gathering evidence, such as documentation, emails, or witness statements, is critical for building a strong case.
+To pursue a retaliation claim, an employee must show three things: they engaged in a protected activity, they experienced an adverse action, and there is a link between these events.
+Employers often claim legitimate business reasons for their decisions, so employees should gather as much evidence as possible, such as emails, documents, or witness accounts.

-Retaliation claims can be complex, but employees do not have to face this situation alone.
-Understanding your rights and seeking legal guidance is the first step toward protecting yourself from unlawful workplace practices and holding employers accountable.
+Retaliation claims are often complex, but affected employees do not have to handle them alone.
+Understanding your rights and seeking legal counsel is the first step toward standing up to unlawful practices and holding employers accountable.

 Manifestations of Age Discrimination in the Workplace